bienflorencia/cdbu/content/en/post/creacion/index.md

 +++
-title = "Note in Creative Commons Uruguay" subtitle = "Biodiversidata: An open science iniciative in Uruguay."
+title = "Post in Creative Commons Uruguay" subtitle = "Biodiversidata: An open science iniciative in Uruguay."

 date = 2016-04-20T00:00:00  # Schedule a publish date